-Completion and Performance Liquidated Damages will apply only to the Phase III Performance Tests on Natural Gas.
+Performance Liquidated Damages will apply to the Phase III Performance Tests on natural gas in accordance with Article 13 of the EPC Contract.
+Performance Liquidate Damages shall not be applicable to the Phase III Performance Tests on fuel oil.

 Phase III Delay Liquidated Damages.

-A grace period of sixty (60) days from the start of the Performance Test on natural gas shall be applied before assessment of any Phase III Delay Liquidated Damages.
+Contractors shall cause Substantial Completion of Phase III of the Facility to occur on or before the date that is [sixty (60)] days after the date on which Contractors commence commissioning of the Facility using natural gas (as notified by Contractors under Section 3 hereof).
+If Contractors fail to cause Phase III of the Facility to achieve Substantial Completion on or before such date, Contractors shall pay to SCC Delay Liquidated Damages – Phase III for each day that Substantial Completion of Phase III occurs after such date.

 Milestone Payment #9.

-Contractors will be deemed to have achieved the remaining payment Milestone # 9 Commercial Operation Combined Cycle (Phase III) on the date of Substantial Completion on Fuel Oil.
+Contractors will be deemed to have achieved Milestone # 9, Commercial Operation Combined Cycle (Phase III), on the date of Provisional Completion of Phase III of the Facility occurs.

-Provisions Applicable to Technology Assurance Agreement.

-Siemens Aktiengelsellschaft and Empresa Produtora de Energia, Ltda. (“EPE”) have entered into a Technology Assurance Agreement dated as of September 5, 1997 (“TAA”).
-Contractors agree for the express benefit of EPE that the Facility will be considered under commissioning from the date of commencement of Phase III commissioning on natural gas until completion of the Performance Test on natural gas.
-Such period of commissioning and performance testing on natural gas will not be counted as part of the Initial Guarantee Period as defined in the TAA and the Initial Guaranteed Period will be extended for such period of time.

 Additional Requirements.

-Contractors shall provide SCC prior to acceptance of the Facility on Fuel Oil with a clear statement of intentions regarding the use and possible change out to a new type of Combustor Tiles.
+Contractors shall provide SCC prior to delivery by Contractors of the Provisional Completion Certificate for Phase III of the Facility with a clear written statement of Contractors’ intentions regarding the use and possible change out to a new type of combustor tiles.

 General.